I noticed that

 I know we can create these APIs ourselves.
 Just wondering about native options.

 Updated the title, because obviously HTML is a declarative API.
-I meant to ask about declarative JS API.
+I meant to ask about declarative

 Does any native API exist like that?